Unit01-TestType/otter/README.md

 12. Open the Scenario Editor and load the heightmap PNG.
 Open the Gamescript settings and select the newly created gamescript.
 If the gamescript is not in the list, there may be an error with the code somewhere (close and reopen OTTD if the gamescript was created while the game was open).
-Manually add a dummy town somewhere in the scenario.
-This can be deleted later.
+Pause the scenario.
+Save the scenario and close Scenario Editor.

-13. Save the scenario and then load the scenario as a new game.
-All of the features should begin to populate the map as the gamescript runs.
-This may take several minutes. when the gamescript is complete, fast forward the game so that the populations update from the added houses.
-Save the game and then exit.
-Find the saved game file and change the extension from .sav to .scn to convert it to a scenario.
+13. Open Scenario Editor again and load the scenario.
+The gamescript should begin to run and all of the features should begin to populate the map.
+This may take several minutes for the script to finish placing everything.
+When the gamescript is complete, open the Gamescript settings and remove the gamescript.
+Save the scenario.
+To load an existing save as a scenario, change the .sav extension to .scn and follow the above process.

 14. Load the scenario and play the game!